Contractor License Requirements in New Jersey

 What are the penalties for unlicensed contracting in New Jersey?

 Unlicensed contracting in New Jersey can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the New Jersey Division of Consumer Affairs - Home Improvement Contractor Registration.

 Find Licensed Contractors in New Jersey